Moztafaa/mobile_api/README.md

    - `PUT /api/users/profile/:id`: Updates a user by ID.
    - `DELETE /api/users/profile/:id`: Deletes a user by ID.
    - `POST /api/users/profile/profile-photo-upload`: Upload profile photo.
-   - `GET /api/posts`: Returns a list of all posts.
-   - `GET /api/posts/count`: Returns the count of all posts.
-   - `GET /api/posts/:id`: Returns a single post by ID.
-   - `POST /api/posts`: Creates a new post.
-   - `PUT /api/posts/:id`: Updates a post by ID.
-   - `PUT /api/posts/like/:id`: Toggle like for the post.
-   - `DELETE /api/posts/:id`: Deletes a post by ID.
-   - `GET /api/categories`: Returns a list of all categories.
-   - `POST /api/categories`: Creates a new category.
-   - `DELETE /api/categories/:id`: Deletes a category by ID.
-   - `GET /api/comments`: Returns a list of all comments.
-   - `POST /api/comments`: Creates a new comment.
-   - `PUT /api/comments/:id`: Updates a comment by ID.
-   - `DELETE /api/comments/:id`: Deletes a comment by ID.

 ## License